disqus/disqus-wordpress-plugin/disqus/README.txt

 2. Search for **"Disqus Comment System"** by Disqus
 3. Click **"Install Now"**
 4. Activate the plugin
 5. (**Automatic: easiest**) From the Install page of the Disqus plugin settings, follow the Automatic Installation steps to set up Disqus on your site.
-During this process, you will need to <a href="https://disqus.com/profile/signup/">create a Disqus account</a> and register your site.
+During this process, you will need to [create a Disqus account](https://disqus.com/profile/signup/) and register your site.
 This also creates the API application required for enabling Comment Syncing.
-6. (**Manual: fastest**) Enter your site's <a href="https://help.disqus.com/customer/en/portal/articles/466208">Disqus shortname</a> in Site Configuration.
-This requires you to have <a href="https://disqus.com/profile/signup/">created a Disqus account</a> and registered your site.
+6. (**Manual: fastest**) Enter your site's [Disqus shortname](https://help.disqus.com/customer/en/portal/articles/466208) in **Site Configuration**.
+This requires you to have [created a Disqus account](https://disqus.com/profile/signup/) and registered your site.

 **NOTE: It is recommended that you [backup your database](http://codex.wordpress.org/Backing_Up_Your_Database) before installing the plugin.**

+= Syncing comments to WordPress =
+Comment Syncing copies comments made in Disqus to your WordPress installation as backup in case you ever decide to switch back to native WordPress comments.
+Syncing is not enabled by default.
+To enable syncing, you'll need to set it up either by creating an API application (follow [instructions here](https://help.disqus.com/customer/portal/articles/960360)) or via Automatic Installation in the plugin.

+For more information, go to [https://help.disqus.com/customer/portal/articles/960360](https://help.disqus.com/customer/portal/articles/960360)

 = Installation trouble? =